Sagrada Familia visit tips: don’t miss anything!

 Here is what to see in Sagrada Familia – details that you’ll always remember:

-The soldier with 6 toes.
-The butcher who posed for the soldier of Herod killing the babies was born with six toes, and that’s how Gaudi decided to represent him in stone.
+The waiter who posed for the soldier of Herod killing the babies was born with six toes, and that’s how Gaudi decided to represent him in stone.
 It’s hard to see the sixth toe, but you can make it out in the Façade of the Nativity.
 Or in a good guidebook…

 But are they really worth it?
 Well, that depends on what are your goals: if you are expecting great city views, there are other sites that will serve you better (Montjuic Hill and La Pedrera being our favorite): the windows were designed to send the sound of the bells down to the ground, not to show people’s the views, so in most cases the views aren’t that great.
 Instead, if you love the sense of adventure of climbing steep spiral stairs, or if you’d love to get a sneak peak at the construction works, then taking the elevator is well worth it!